halillusion/team_creator/README.md

 ## How to work?
-.
-Step 1: First you have to give the number of people.
+- Step 1: First you have to give the number of people.
-.
-Step 2: You can enter the names of the people entered in this step and their scores out of 5.
+- Step 2: You can enter the names of the people entered in this step and their scores out of 5.
-.
-Step 3: This is the last step.
+- Step 3: This is the last step.
 You can see the created teams and their scores.
 That's it!

-#It has been developed for entertainment purposes, you can reproduce and develop it as you wish.
+### It has been developed for entertainment purposes, you can reproduce and develop it as you wish.
 Thanks.